MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_pd_buffer.md

 ### -field DataLength

-The length of the this packet or partial packet data.
+The length of the packet or partial packet data.

 ### -field MetaDataV0